BIBLE PASSAGE(s):

 Spur one another:

-We should be encouragers to each other.
-We should do and say the things
+We should be encouragers for each other.
+We should do and say

 Meet together:

-keep on keeping on.
-Together we lift each other up; together we hear from
+us to keep on keeping on.
+Together we lift each other up; together

 Stop sinning:

-of our faith (and salvation) comes into question.
-How can we combat
+sincerity of our faith (and salvation) comes into question.
+How can

-habitual sins?
-We starve the "flesh" and feed the "Spirit" (a very simple
+we combat habitual sins?
+We starve the ‘flesh’ and feed the ‘Spirit’

 Love God with all we have:

-that there is little room left for "worldly things".
-We have an inner desire
+that there is little room left for ‘worldly things’.
+We have an inner

-to spend time with God and to obey His commands.
+desire to spend time with God and to obey (all) His commands.

-God gives us these simple, easy to understand messages for one primary
+God gives us these simple and easy to understand messages for one main

 reason – He loves us and wants what is best for us.
 The world can’t even